40 Squadron SAAF: North Africa

 The squadron's pilots soon learnt to operate in pairs and to stay out of range of small arms fire from the ground, to reduce casualties; however, as Erwin Rommel's Afrika Korps prepared to go on the offensive, Luftwaffe Messerschmitt Bf 109 fighters concentrated on intercepting Tac.R aircraft.
 Casualties rose rapidly until HQ Desert Air Force ordered a fighter escort for all Tac.Rs.
 This reduced the rate of losses; and it continued until the Axis breakthrough at the battle of Bir Hakeim in June 1942, when fighter squadrons were given other priorities.

-The squadron's advance landing ground at El Adem was attacked by German Panzers at dusk on the first day of their offensive.
+The squadron's advance landing ground at El Adem was attacked by German tanks at dusk on the first day of their offensive.
 The squadron fell back on Sidi Aziz, from there to Tobruk, and then to El Alamein.
 The rapid retreat played havoc with communications and supplies, which drastically curtailed the squadron's operational effectiveness.